At the end of the assembly edit, the run time was 30-minutes. But by the time Mother’s Day was screened in its final state, it was 22-minutes.

 Nico and I knew we needed to cut time from the film.
 And the bus scene was nearly a ninety-second speed bump in the story.
 It did much of the same work that would be done in the next scene (i.e. Mara running away from Brandon, lighting a cigarette in his face, etc), and it did little if anything to develop the characters in new and unique ways.
 It was just a repeat of information.

-It never ceases surprising me when outsiders are able to point out glaring omissions or errors, highlight how repetitive a scene or sequence might be, and prove just how savvy they are as film viewers.
+It never ceases to surprise me when outsiders are able to point out glaring omissions or errors, highlight how repetitive a scene or sequence might be, and prove just how savvy they are as film viewers.

 Before every screening, Nico and I would outline problem areas we specifically would want feedback on.
 We’d also generate a list of questions that would act as discussion prompts.